Atraya21/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 * Node.js 10.13.0 or later
 * OpenSSL 2.8.3 or later

-**Note:** The Kubernetes version that is currently supported by us is 1.19.8
+**Note:** The most recently validated Kubernetes version was 1.19.8.

 For more information about installing the CLI, see [Install Amplify Central CLI](/docs/central/cli_central/cli_install/).